mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-09-16-watercolor-brush-update.md

 ---
 layout: article
-title: "Paper Quick Tip: Watercolor Brush Improvements"
+title: "Mastering Paper by FiftyThree: Watercolor Brush Improvements"
 modified:
 categories: mastering-paper
 excerpt: "Discover the secrets of Paper by FifyThree's newly updated watercolor brush in this short tutorial and video."